A detailed 1864 town MAP showing residents.

 Civil War Soldiers Buried in the Town of Pamelia

 |Town Historian||DORI KLAPROTH||315-629-0511||32272 Co Rt 15; Evans Mills 13637|

-Contributors for the History of the Town of Pamelia from THE HISTORY OF JEFFERSON COUNTY NY by Durant & Peirce, published in 1878
+History of the Town of Pamelia linked from Shirley Farone's Home Page taken from CHILD'S GAZETTEER OF JEFFERSON COUNTY by HAMILTON CHILDS, published in 1890, transcribed by Shirley Farone.